Skip to Content

 Substitutes For Taco Seasoning

-Taco seasoning is a blend of different ingredients and complex flavors, and you probably have some of these individual spices at home.
+Taco seasoning is a perfect blend of different ingredients and complex flavors, and you probably have some of these individual ingredients in your spice rack.

-So, you can simply make your own homemade version of taco seasoning if you are out of the store-bought version.
+So, you can simply make your own taco seasoning at home if you are out of the store-bought version.

-Taco seasoning is made by combining cumin, paprika, onion powder, garlic powder, red chili powder, and oregano; you can adjust the spices to suit your preference.
+Taco seasoning is made by combining cumin, paprika, onion powder, garlic powder, red chili powder, and oregano; you can adjust the blend of spices to suit your preference.

 You will need one teaspoon of each of these spices, but if you want a little heat kick, you can add two teaspoons of ancho powder or cayenne powder if you want to keep the heat in check.